conmylo/conmylo/README.md

 - [![](https://visitcount.itsvg.in/api?id=conmylo&label=Views%20Count&color=0&icon=5&pretty=true)](https://visitcount.itsvg.in)

-### 🌱 I’m currently learning
+### 🌱 I’m currently working on

-- how to make use of artificial intelligence algorithms in everyday problem solving.
+- my thesis: developing a system that is trained on the user's interfaces with an interactive system and can recognize the user in order to achieve continuous authentication of the user's identity throughout the user-system interaction.

 ### 📫 Hit me up